flycheck/flycheck/doc/manual/extending.rst

 There are some means to extend defined syntax checkers:

-.. el:function:: flycheck-add-next-checker checker next-checker &optional append
+.. function:: flycheck-add-next-checker checker next-checker &optional append

    Add a `next-checker` to run after `checker`.